 The Association reserves the right to require adjustments in the research activities and protocols proposed by the research project in order to ensure the research activity does not compromise the vision, mission and principles of the Association and does not interfere with the rights and preferences of any participant.
+We will ensure that a standard academic ethical review from a credible research body is completed prior to engaging in a research partnership.

 - 1. A lead person will be identified who will provide the communication link between the researchers and the Association.
-The lead will also monitor progress, troubleshoot any challenges that may arise and share information on results internally. - 2.
+The lead will also monitor progress, troubleshoot any challenges that may arise and share information on results internally: - a.
+The lead will keep close attention that the research or knowledge discovery follows privacy and confidentiality policy and will monitor ongoing progress and ethical conduct of researchers. - b.
+All research or knowledge discovery will be voluntary, with signed consent and the person supported or other stakeholder will be provided with information on their right to withdraw. - c.
+Participants will be fully informed of the purpose and intent of research or knowledge discovery. - 2.
 The Executive Director will ensure the board will be kept informed.